andymeneely/project-timber-wolf/scenarios/scenarios.md

 _5 days before The Vault Job.
 Your crew is eating breakfast at a diner, discussing your next job.
 You are approached by well-dressed man._

 _"You don't know me but I hear you're hungry for employment.
 I'm over at customs near The Docks and I see a lot of stuff come and go.
 Normally I just watch but this time I've caught wind of smugglers bringing in some stolen jewels.
-I could bust them the regular way but I gotta have these beauties for myself. **Steal three jewels**, and if you get all four I'll give you an additional $3k."_
+I could bust them the regular way but I gotta have these beauties for myself. **Steal all three jewels**.
+Any extra cash you grab is yours."_

 _"Prove to me that you know what you're doing.
 If so, I'll find you another job."_

 ### Setup

 * Events: Use Events 1-21
-* Special Events: Place the Reinforcements card on top of Event 14.
+* Special Events: Place Reinforcements between Events 13 and 14.
 * Team Cash starts at $0k

 We suggest using these characters & skills: